 If a wrist dislocation is not well treated, Complications may arise which may make the wrist not to be functional.
 Physiotherapy, once the cast is removed, is very important in the rehabilitation treatment.
 A wrist brace is also recommended after the cast has been removed to protect and prevent the wrist from further injury.
 Some of these complications are:

-If the bone is not returned to its original position, the ligaments joining the bones may heal wrongly which can lead to a deformity popularly known as dinner fork deformity.
+If the bone is not returned to its original position, the ligaments joining the bones may heal wrongly which can lead to a deformity.

 When a dislocation heals wrongly, other anatomical structures may be affected which may lead to re-occurring swelling at the wrist joint especially while carrying out our various day to day activities.